ianwagner/campfire/docs/ad-review-state-management.md

 * `version` – sequential version number starting at 1.
 * `parentAdId` – reference to the original ad asset for tracking revisions.
 * `isResolved` – when true, this ad (and its versions) no longer appear in the review queue.
+* `latestCopy` – current copy text after edits are implemented.
+The original copy remains stored in the recipe document.

 Newly uploaded ads start in the `pending` state so they are immediately visible to reviewers.